veqqq/verse-reader/readme.md

 - potentially change format to have chapter and verse together as 1:1, (even book), maybe faster execution as you just match to the exact line instead of checking multiple elements?
 - many #ToDo:s littered about in `bible-parse.rkt`, soon binaries and further books will be available.

+- Abreviations in "KJV" are like 1king so "1 k" doesn't work.
+But in BoMormon, they are like "1 nep"

 ### Texts

 From [layeh](https://github.com/layeh):